 Twitter Twitter for NewsroomsResources from the team at Twitter on how to integrate it into the newsroom.
 Verifying Social Media ContentA great list of links, case studies and best practices from Josh Stearns.
 Social-SearcherSocial search engine.
 13 Style and Grammar Tips for Twitter Success.
 The Journalist's Toolbox: Copy Editing Archives.
 I.Know .:.
 Newsroom.
-Reporters write at typewriters, receive information by telephone from field reporters, wait for assignments, and study various newspapers at desks in the newsroom of The New York Times, in this photo from 1942 A newsroom is the central place where journalists—reporters, editors, and producers, along with other staffers—work to gather news to be published in a newspaper and/or an online newspaper or magazine, or broadcast on radio, television, or cable.
+Reporters write at typewriters, receive information by telephone from field reporters, wait for assignments, and study various newspapers at desks in the newsroom of The New York Times, in this photo from 1942.

+They are often mentioned in journalism (cf. news style), research, and police investigations.
+They constitute a formula for getting the complete story on a subject.
+According to the principle of the Five Ws, a report can only be considered complete if it answers these questions starting with an interrogative word: Who did that?
+What happened?
 Create stories using social media - storify.com.
 Digital Storytelling Ideas.
 Wendy and Brenda and Shonda Digital Storytelling Presentation Slides.
 Digital journalism.
 Fewer barriers to entry, lowered distribution costs, and diverse computer networking technologies have led to the widespread practice of digital journalism.
 It has democratized the flow of information that was previously controlled by traditional media including newspapers, magazines, radio, and television.
 A greater degree of creativity can be exercised with digital journalism when compared to traditional journalism and traditional media.
 The digital aspect can be central to the journalistic message or not, and remains within the creative control of the writer, editor, and/or publisher.
 Overview

 Reporterscenter.
 Citizen Journalism - What Is Citizen Journalism?
 What Is Citizen Journalism?